vista-art/fragmentcolor/docs/api/scene/scene/scene.md

 `Scene::new()` is synchronous and takes no `Renderer`.
-The first time a [SceneObject](https://fragmentcolor.org/api/scene) is added, the Scene creates a Pass to absorb it.
+The first time a [SceneObject](https://fragmentcolor.org/api/scene) is added, the Scene creates a default Pass to hold it.
 The first time the Scene is rendered, the underlying GPU resources initialise on demand.
 This is the lazy-init pattern the rest of FragmentColor follows.